Kyrgyz Television: 1945–1964

-From 1949 to 1953, the Committee on Broadcasting was headed by the famous playwright and public figure of Moldogazy Tokobayev.
-Due to the fact that since March 1950, the radio communication of cities, villages and regions of the country had been transferred to the Ministry of Communications of the Kyrgyz ASSR, the Committee on Radio Broadcasting passed under the leadership of the Council of Ministers of the Kyrgyz ASSR.
+From 1949 to 1953, the Committee on Broadcasting was headed by playwright and public figure Moldogazy Tokobayev.
+Because of the control of all radio communication had been transferred to the Ministry of Communications of the Kyrgyz ASSR, the Committee on Radio Broadcasting passed under the leadership of the Council of Ministers of the Kyrgyz ASSR.

-In 1958, under the Council of Ministers of the Kyrgyz ASSR, the Committee on Television and Radio Broadcasting were established and the Frunzean TV studio started its work.
+In 1958, under the Council of Ministers of the Kyrgyz ASSR, the Committee on Television and Radio Broadcasting were established, and the Frunzean TV studio started.
 The first speaker of the Kyrgyz television was Sinakan Zhunushalieva, the first director was Januzak Moldobaev, the first editor was Sharsheke Smatov, the first sound engineer was Svetlana Varibada, and the first operator was Kurmanbek Ogobaev.
+It was already broadcasting five days a week in 1960.
+In the Frunze area alone, viewers were also able to receive the Alma-Ata station.
+Kyrgyz Television produced programming directed mainly at the agricultural and textile sectors.

 1964–1985

 From 1961 to 1964 the Broadcasting Committee was headed by Aiymbubu Botokanova.
-Since 1964 the Television and Radio Committee under the Council of Ministers of the Kyrgyz SSR was headed by Asanbek Tokombaev, who had been the head of the state ideological institution for 21 years.
+Since 1964, the Television and Radio Committee under the Council of Ministers of the Kyrgyz SSR was headed by Asanbek Tokombaev, who had been the head of the state ideological institution for 21 years.
 Under Asanbek Tokombaev the Television and Radio Committee expanded and became a full-fledged information channel.
-Asanbek Tokombaev remained in the history of Kyrgyz Television and Radio as a leader with the longest work period.
-The administrative building of the Television and Radio Corporation, the Radio House and the television studio building were built during the reign of Asanbek Tokombaev.
+The administrative building of the Television and Radio Corporation, the Radio House and the television studio building were built during Asanbek Tokombaev's lead.

 1985–2007

 Since 1985 to 1986 the committee was headed by Asanbek Stamov.
-Since 1986 to 1991 –by Umtul Orozova.
+Since 1986 to 1991 by Umtul Orozova.
 In 1991 the State Agency on Television and Radio of the Kyrgyz Republic was organized, at the head of which Satybaldy Jeenbekov was appointed.
-In 1992 Tugolbai Kazakov was appointed as a head, in 1993 – Kadyrkul Omurkulov, in 1994 – Abdulamit Matisakov.
-In 1993 the Agency was again reorganized into a Committee.
-In 1995 Kyrgyz television was replenished with the studio of morning program “Zamana”.
+In 1992 Tugolbai Kazakov was appointed as the head, in 1993 Kadyrkul Omurkulov was appointed.
+In the same year, the agency was again reorganized into a Committee.
+In 1994 Abdulamit Matisakov was appointed as head.
+In 1995 Kyrgyz television opened the studio of the morning program “Zamana”.

-In 1996, the State Television and Radio Committeewas reorganized into the State Broadcasting Corporation of the Kyrgyz Republic, head of which was appointed Amanbek Karypkulov.
+In 1996, the State Television and Radio Committee was reorganized into the State Broadcasting Corporation of the Kyrgyz Republic, head of which was appointed Amanbek Karypkulov.
 Then there were opened information center "Ala-Too", the producer center "Nur", and "Ata-Jurt" in the State Broadcasting Corporation.

-In 2001, Moldoseyit Mambetakunov was appointed as a president of the corporation, and in 2002 –Toktosh Aitikeeva.
+In 2001, Moldoseyit Mambetakunov was appointed as a president of the corporation, and in 2002 Toktosh Aitikeeva.
 In 2003 the State Television and Radio Corporation of the Kyrgyz Republic acquired the status of the National Broadcasting Corporation of the Kyrgyz Republic.

-In 2004, Syartbai Musayev was appointed as a president of the corporation, in 2005 - Sultan Abdrakmanov, and in the same year Kyas Moldokasymov was appointed as a president.
+In 2004, Syartbai Musayev was appointed as a president of the corporation, in 2005 Sultan Abdrakmanov, and in the same year Kyas Moldokasymov was appointed as a president.